JetBrains/intellij-scala/README.md

 6. Select the IDEA run configuration and select the `Run` or `Debug` button to build and start a development version of IDEA with the Scala plugin.

+## Browsing IntelliJ platform sources

+When loading the plugin in sbt, the IntelliJ platform is downloaded to `<home>/.ScalaPluginIC/sdk/<sdk version>/`.
+When opening a platform API class you will see the option to "attach sources".
+Click it, navigate to the sdk directory and select `sources.zip`, then choose "All".

 ## Tests

 To run tests properly, the plugin needs to be packaged.